 Terms & Conditions

 All countries in the world have their own restrictions regarding the COVID-19 pandemic, including PCR tests, full vaccination, etc. The traveller is solely responsible for keeping informed of the current requirements set by the countries of departure and arrival.
 If the traveller does not have the correct travel documents in time and/or does not meet the requirements set by the countries of departure and arrival, then the traveller is responsible for all costs arising from this.
 The traveller is not entitled to any refund of the travel costs.
-Our travel advisors can inform you in more detail about this.

 Head office: Burenstraat 4, Paramaribo, Suriname